-- To provide students with knowledge of the processes and practices of Government in the UK and put it into context by comparison with the Government of the USA. - To explain the roles of the Prime Minister, Cabinet and Parliament and allow students to understand the way that lawmaking is carried out. - To root current political ideas within a tradition of ideological debate. - To develop students' skills of argument and explanation in areas where debate and communication are important.
+- To provide students with knowledge of the processes and practices of Government in the UK and put it into context by comparison with the Government of the USA. - To explain the roles of the Prime Minister, Cabinet and Parliament and allow students to understand the way that lawmaking is carried out. - To root current political ideas within a tradition of ideological debate. - To develop students' debating and communication skills (oracy).